-On the 19th July 2018, Public Health England (PHE) ran a national campaign to raise awareness of ‘blood in pee’ as a symptom of bladder and kidney cancers.
+On the 19 July 2018 (until 23 September 2018), Public Health England (PHE) ran a national campaign to raise awareness of ‘blood in pee’ as a symptom of bladder and kidney cancers.

 The campaign was first piloted at a local and regional level and went national across England for the first time from October to November 2013.
 Since then the campaign has run a further two times: October to November 2014 and February to March 2016.